-It’s common for people with dementia to become less confident when using public transport.
-The noise, the lights, and the crowds are distractions causing a lack of orientation.
-Dementia Singapore decided to find a way to help orientate and guide people through busy stations and interchanges and devised the “Find Your Way” initiative.
+It’s common for people with dementia to become less confident when using public transport and airports.
+The noise, the lights, and the crowds are distractions that can cause disorientation.
+Dementia Singapore found a way to help orientate and guide people through busy stations and interchanges through the “Find Your Way” initiative.

 The technical advice focused on designs that are intuitive and easy to understand.
 Emily Ong’s short article has more on the technical group, the Environmental Design Special Interest Group (ED-SiC) that worked on the project.